Royal Enfield: History

 In August 2015, Royal Enfield Motors announced it is establishing its North American headquarters and a dealership in Milwaukee, Wisconsin, with the intention to offer three bikes, the Bullet 500, Classic 500 and Continental GT 535 Cafe Racer as they feel this engine size represents an under-served market.
 The dealership will be Royal Enfield's first company-owned store in the U.S., according to Rod Copes, president of Royal Enfield North America.
 The company wants to establish about 100 dealerships in American cities starting with Milwaukee.

 Later in August 2015, parent-business Eicher announced its entry in Indonesia as a part of its global strategy in the mid-sized (250–750 cc) motorcycle segment, initially starting retail operations from a dealership in Jakarta.
 From April to September, 2015, Royal Enfield's domestic sales were 50% higher than the previous year, despite a declining motorcycle market in India.

+In May 2026, Royal Enfield announced to invest Rs 2,200 crore in two phases for setting up the manufacturing facility at Satyavedu in Tirupati district of Andhra Pradesh.
+The facility will expand the company's total annual capacity by 900,000 motorcycles from the current 1.46 million units.